Let's dive right in. Here are three ideas, two quotes, and 1 question for the week.

 Source: Marlene Lee, DFA.
 "The Retirement Income Equation: Understanding how to arrive at a target replacement rate."
 DC Dimensions, Summer 2012.

-Replacement ratios provide a great way to start thinking about how much income you’ll need in retirement, but they are only the beginning of the story.
-To arrive at your true retirement income need you'll need to consider other anticipated income needs.
-Under the old formula, retirement costs are overestimated leading to over saving for retirement, while under the new formula costs are reduced while savings are more closely matched to actual need.
+Replacement ratios provide a great way to start thinking about how much income you’ll need in retirement, but they are only the story's beginning.
+You'll need to consider other anticipated income needs to arrive at your true retirement needs.
+Under the old formula, retirement costs are overestimated, leading to over-saving for retirement.
+Under the new formula, costs are reduced while savings are more closely matched to actual needs.

 III.
-What I can focus on today that will continue working for my retirement tomorrow.
+What I can focus on today is that I will continue working for my retirement tomorrow.

 In the context of retirement, here are a few focal points for today that can pay dividends tomorrow: